novazor/Solo-Projects/README.md

 ## Rohan Parekh's Portfolio

-Note - You may download these files to run them, but the datasets will need to be downloaded as well.
-All datasets are either linked here, or automatically install with the imported libraries.
+Note - This repository is a "gallery" of my work.
+You may pull these files to run them locally, but the datasets will need to be downloaded as well.
+All datasets are either externally linked here, or automatically install with the imported libraries.
 ### Spam Detector (PyTorch)
 - NLP classification model on emails (String inputs), labeling as spam or not spam
 - Utilizes Word2Vec embeddings and NLTK for tokenization